Ocean Alley: 2019–2020: Lonely Diamond

-2021–present: Low Altitude Living
+2021–2022: Low Altitude Living

-On 17 November 2021, Ocean Alley released "Touch Back Down", the first track from the band's forthcoming fourth studio album, Low Altitude Living, which the band describes as being "more fun and a Biltmore playful".
+On 17 November 2021, Ocean Alley released "Touch Back Down", the first track from the band's forthcoming fourth studio album, Low Altitude Living, which the band describes as being "more fun and a bit more playful".
 The album title was announced on 14 September 2022 along with the release of the third single, "Home".
-Low Altitude Living will be released on 14 October 2022.
+Low Altitude Living was released on 14 October 2022.

+On 1 January 2024, band member Lach Galbraith publicly apologised after he was caught shoplifting at a hunting and fishing store in Queenstown, New Zealand.
+The band was in New Zealand at the time to perform at the Rhythm & Alps music festival.

+2023: Resurgence of "Confidence"

+In November 2023, Ocean Alley’s 2018 track "Confidence" experienced a resurgence on TikTok, reaching millions of new fans worldwide.
+The song became a popular soundtrack for the Behind Every Girl trend, as well as glow-ups and other content celebrating confidence and happiness.
+The track returned to the top 40 on the ARIA Singles Chart in late November.
+The song entered the U.K's Independent Single Breakers Chart, at number 19.